You are eligible for a Fee Waiver if ONE of the following applies to you:

 - Complete the I-912 form.

 - You must prove your income for the past year by submitting last year’s tax return.
-If you don’t have it, you can also submit all paycheck stubs, and/or a letter from your current employer stating your income.
+If you don’t have it, you can also submit all paycheck stubs, and/or a letter from your current employer stating your income, or present your last year end W-2 or 1099s.
 The household size and filing status on your tax return must match what you write on your I-912 form.

 - Attach copies of these documents to your completed I-912 form, and submit this together with your N-400 application for citizenship.